Why join, why now?

 - A key member event, the Federation’s Congress of the Humanities and Social Sciences is the convergence of over 70 scholarly associations and up to 10,000 academics, researchers, and policy-makers.
 Here, once a year, they share findings, refine ideas, and build partnerships that will help shape the Canada of tomorrow.

-- The Federation’s Big Thinking lectures, held several times a year on Parliament Hill, on the road, and virtually, showcase top HSS research and scholarly work on topics of interest to Canada’s policy and research communities and the public.
+- The Federation’s Big Thinking lectures, held several times a year virtually, at Congress, as well as in podcast format, showcase top HSS research and scholarly work on topics of interest to Canada’s policy and research communities and the public.

 - The Federation hosts Member Forums twice a year with all member associations.
 The Forum is a place for members to hear updates about the Federation and Congress, and to share best practices, network, and address emerging issues together.